chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-03-docker-networking.md

 ### Routable IPs

-Why not have Docker create containers with real, in your network, IP addresses?
-This is the setup I really went for, and it solves a plethora of problems.
-First, you'll have containers you can reach from anywhere in your network just like any host can ping any other host.
-Secondly, you'll never have a port mapping conflict -- just doesn't exist.
+Why not have Docker create containers with real, in-your-network, IP addresses?
+This is the setup I went for, and it solves a plethora of problems.
+First, it allows any machine or container, to reach any container.
+Secondly, you'll never have a port mapping conflict.
 Third, you can run secondary services in your container, ala consul, without any crazy hacky work arounds.

 Getting Docker to do this, however, was a bit of a headache.
 Here's how I go about this on Ubuntu 16.04 hosts...